tngan/samlify/docs/idp.md

 </EntityDescriptor
 ```

 Import the above metadata and get the identity provider ready.
+Previously, we only allow user to enter path to file and the module will read for users.
+Starting from v2, we have relaxed the configuration to accept string, it allows user importing their metadata, key and certificate files from different sources.
+For examples, read from database, file systems, online resources (public url for metadata) and even in-memory storage.

 !> **API is changed since v2**